ameliajay/CMSI-355-Networks/log.md

 ![Home 2 nmap dondi](https://user-images.githubusercontent.com/31746937/73718832-74826300-46d2-11ea-9e21-6baf72761df3.png)

+The first time I ran `nmap` it took a very long time so I quit out of it.
+The second time I tried this it gave me the message you can see above.
+This was interesting to see because it said it was blocking the ping probes.

 3. A stop discovered by traceroute: `99.82.176.54`

 ![Home 2 nmap stop](https://user-images.githubusercontent.com/31746937/73718852-8237e880-46d2-11ea-9b4f-f3be7cbdcecf.png)
 ![Home 2 nmap stop pt2](https://user-images.githubusercontent.com/31746937/73718861-89f78d00-46d2-11ea-85fc-5b74b5115b5c.png)

+This stop that I found using `traceroute www.lmu.edu` had an extremely large amount of ports open which I thought was noteworthy so I added a couple screenshots of it.

 _____________________________